Warning: Excessive Schmoopiness

 "Yeaaahhh."
 His palms slap heavily against his thigh.
 "I don't want to go now."

 "Tough!"
-Annie glares pointedly from the mirror as she spins her hair into a knot and clips it high.
+Annie throws him a pointed glare from the mirror as she spins her hair into a knot and clips it high.
 "You need to schmooze with these people if you ever want to make Partner.
-I'll have a shower and you, I don't know, go finish making yourself pretty."
+I'll have a shower and you, I don't know, go finish making yourself pretty.
+You need to fix that tie."

 Jeff sighs to his feet, not even caring that Annie is naked and climbing into the bathtub or that he's been sitting on the floor in his best pants.